 The calculations of availability and disparity within this chapter and the preceding analysis of utilization serve as the foundation for the future of the DOT&PF's DBE program.
 These analyses provide the quantitative legal justification for any current or future remedies to assist DBE enterprises within the market.
-Disparities between utilization and availability within this chapter have been observed for most procurement and M/W/DBE categories included within the scope of the study, both in terms of the order of magnitude and statistical significance.
+Although some disparities were observed throughout the business categories and ethnicities, they were not statistically sufficient to warrant changing the current ethnicity/gender natural DBE program to a specific ethnicity/gender program.
+For example, in construction Alaska Native Corporations, Alaska Tribal Corporations, and Hispanic Americans were either overutilized or not utilized at all, and as such there would be no need to have a specific ethnicity/gender program.